mapschool/mapschool/README.md

 # Data

 Fundamentally, geographical data is either **raster** or **vector** - composed of pixels, or of geometry.
-The two formats are commonly used together, like in the case of satellite images as raster data with vector data roads overlaid.
+The two types are often combined, like when vector road data is overlaid over raster satellite data.

 ## Raster